facundobatista/nysor/README.md

 - add a treeview in the left of the window
     - simple, showing the directory where the process is run
     - no further functionality so far
-    - move the "debug buttons" to that left pane
+- remove the "debug buttons"
+    - FIXME.91

 **For version 3:**
 - it should open more than a file if it's given in the command line
+    - FIXME.90
     - each file should be a separate window in the "right pane zone"
 - double clicking in the tree view should also edit the file
 - when open from a terminal, the layout should change according to the indicated parameters
     - if it's one or more files, open them as (multiple) windows, without a treeview